IPQQ/guacamole-auth-hmac/README.md

 ```
 The structure of guacamole-data looks like:
 ```
-guacamole-data
+guacamole-data/
-└── config
+└── config/
-    ├── extensions
+    ├── extensions/
-    │   └── guacamole-auth-hmac-0.9.13-incubating.jar
+    │   └── guacamole-auth-hmac.jar
-    ├── guacamole.properties
+    ├── keys/
-    └── lib
+    └── guacamole.properties
 ```
 And guacamole.properties contains:
 ```
 secret-key: <some-secret-key>
 timestamp-age-limit: 100000
-auth-provider: com.stephensugden.guacamole.net.hmac.HmacAuthenticationProvider
+use-local-privkey: True
+key-directory: /config/keys/
 ```
-With this configuration for Docker, a database is not required (requires 0.9.13).

 **NOTE** Be sure to `chmod 755` the extension jar or it will not be loaded!
-Also, the very first request for authentication fails with a 500 error, but all subsequent requests succeed.

 ### guacamole.properties
 This extension adds extra config keys to `guacamole.properties`: